samdish7/University/COSC120/Labs/Lab3/README.md

 This program asks the user for two integers, and displays the mean of the two.
 Simple as that.

+### Bugs

-**BUGS FOUND ~> **Entering a positive number, and then a number lower will give the result "nan".
+Entering a positive number, and then a number lower will give the result "nan".
 There is validation of negative integers, but only at the end.
 0 is not valid either.

 _Exhibit A ~>_ Input 1: 6; Input 2: 5; This will result in: